Story At-A-Glance

 San Diego California

 In San Diego, the e-commerce giant plans to add 40,000 square feet facility that will allow it to create 200 new jobs.
-The company already has 90K employees working in the California state.
-Startempire Wire reported in the past few weeks about Amazon’s aggressive growth in the Inland Empire region.
+The company already has 90K employees working in California state.
+Startempire Wire reported about Amazon’s aggressive growth in the Inland Empire region in the past few weeks.

-It is opening two fulfillment centers, one in Victorville and the other in Ontario in 2022, and the company opened its Air Hub, a logistics-centered air hub in San Bernardino in April this year.
+It is opening two fulfillment centers, one in Victorville and the other in Ontario, in 2022.
+The company opened its Air Hub, a logistics-centered air hub in San Bernardino, in April this year.

-Name as “Middlefield Park Master Plan“, Google announced last year that it will build a mixed-use housing and office village in East Whisman.
-The company town will consist of a million square feet of offices, 1,850 new homes in the East Whisman, creating an entire neighborhood.
+Name “Middlefield Park Master Plan,” Google announced last year that it would build a mixed-use housing and office village in East Whisman.
+The company town will consist of a million square feet of offices, and 1,850 new homes in the East Whisman, creating an entire neighborhood.

-The tech center will consist of 40 acres centered near the Middlefield VTA light rail station.
+The tech center will consist of 40 acres near the Middlefield VTA light rail station.

 The neighborhood town will have: